dgroomes/my-software/MACOS_SETUP.md

 # My macOS setup

+1. Install iTerm2 <https://iterm2.com/downloads.html>.
+Configure it with my configuration:
+    * Create `~/.config/iterm2`
+    * Copy `iterm2/com.googlecode.iterm2.plist` to `~/.config/iterm2/com.googlecode.iterm2.plist`
+    * Navigate to `Preferences > General > Preferences`.
+Check `Load preferences from a custom folder or URL` and set it to `~/.config/iterm2`.
+Check `Save changes to folder when iTerm2 quits`.
 1. Install Homebrew <https://brew.sh/>
 1. `brew install bash`
     * macOS uses a years old version of Bash and will never update it because of licensing